ronanchilvers/solo-d6/Scenes/12 - Hallo? Who's there?.md

 > [!roll] Test - Do they creep well?
 (Stealth)
 > **Result:** 5

 Kaapo is following a little way behind.
 Okan suddenly hears a gasp and then a crunching, crumbling sound.
 He looks back and sees Kaapo half submerged in a grave.
-He had put his foot on the wrong part of one of the smaller tombs and it gave way, his foot plunging through init the coffin beneath.
+He had put his foot on the wrong part of one of the smaller tombs and it gave way, his foot plunging through into the coffin beneath.